Indian state of Goa continues to attract dreamers from around the world

-Category: World Hits: 0India's small western state of Goa is probably one of its most widely visited tourist spots, with 7 million visitors in 2019 alone.
+Category: World Hits: 1India's small western state of Goa is probably one of its most widely visited tourist spots, with 7 million visitors in 2019 alone.
 But few people know that it was the only Indian state to live under Portuguese – not British – colonial rule.
 Goa only joined independent India in 1961, 14 years after the rest of the country.
 Long famous as a hippie paradise, today Goa still attracts dreamers from all over the world and remains a cultural melting pot of Indian and Portuguese traditions.

 Read more https://www.france24.com/en/tv-shows/revisited/20210716-indian-state-of-goa-continues-to-attract-dreamers-from-around-the-world